Understanding How We Make Sense of Challenging Experiences: Park’s Meaning-Making Model

 Reconciling Discrepancies

-Park wrote that “after appraising an event, according to the meaning making model, individuals determine the fit or discrepancy between that appraised meaning and their global meaning.
+Park wrote that, “After appraising an event, according to the meaning making model, individuals determine the fit or discrepancy between that appraised meaning and their global meaning.
 Perceptions of discrepancy (e.g., with one’s sense of the controllability or comprehensibility of the world) are thought to create the distress that drives meaning making efforts” (Park, 2010).

-Life altering events challenge preexisting frameworks for understanding the world.
+Life altering events challenge pre-existing frameworks for understanding the world.
 Often our foundational sense of safety or belonging is shaken.
 We experience what psychologist Leon Festinger referred to as cognitive dissonance.
 Consequently, the discrepancy between our global meaning and situational meaning creates distress or what I refer to as emotional discomfort.
-An important aspect of Park’s meaning making model is that “within the meaning-making model, it is this discrepancy, rather than the objective circumstances of the event itself, that causes traumatic distress” (Fitzke, Marsh, and Prince, 2021).
+An important aspect of Park’s meaning making model is that “within the meaning-making model, it is this discrepancy, rather than the objective circumstances of the event itself, that causes traumatic distress” (Fitzke, Marsh, & Prince, 2021).

-Park further theorizes that the greater the discrepancy the greater the distress (2010).
+Park further theorizes that the greater the discrepancy the greater the distress (Park, 2010).
 The distress motivates action to alleviate the stress.
 Theories of homeostasis suggest that through somatic awareness of distressed body states, we seek avenues to return to a homeostatic balance.
 Sometimes we do this through defense mechanisms or various coping strategies.
 This may lead to healthy changes or maladaptive behaviors.
 According to Park, the distress also motivates meaning making.

 We are meaning making machines.
 Our mind’s constantly work to make meaning out of experience.
 Markedly, most of the time, this process takes place unconsciously.
 Accordingly, we may feel distress without knowing the exact cause of the discomfort.
 Our mind goes about trying to organize, assign causes, and solve disruptions to our homeostatic balance.
 This is a complex process involving perceptions, integration of memories, evaluating, and reappraisals.
 Somewhere, in the process we react with behaviors.